EDEN NEVER HEARD

 “I’ll not do what Father did,” he said.
 “I’ll register all claims in order.”
 He stared closely at me, showing a great need.

 He blinked painfully.
 “You don’t believe me.”

 He tapped a glove against his capoté’s hood, suddenly amused, meaning his noggin would pull us through, make us rich.
-He forgave me instantly and tromped out to look around, and I bent down and lit candles and kindling, and bang!
+He forgave me instantly and tromped out to look around, and I bent down and lit kindling, and bang!

 I found Dorilus lying outside in snow, his face powder-burned, smoke hanging between pines.
 “Am I hit?”

 I tore open his parka, no blood, and Dorilus gazed at a cord he had tripped upon, and at a muzzle loader mounted on a forked stake.

 “Not necessarily.”
 Dorilus shook himself and wobbled to his feet, recovering from the powder blast.
 “Loggers set guns like this for deer.
 Someone likely heard us coming and left quick.”

 “No, no need to hide any crime out here.
 No witness, no law, no trouble.
 A man does what he wants.”

 He kissed me lavishly, clinging heavily, his weight tottering woozily.